desmond8519/minosse/README.md

 ## Http steps
 For making http requests.
-You can use the property steps to set the `request body` property or check the `response body` property.
+You can use the property steps to set the `request body` property, check the `response body` property or setting the `request headers`.

 <hr>
 ##### `foo is used as request body`